KrishnaswamyLab/LM-Dispersion/Readme.md

 <img src="assets/observation.png" width="800">

-To further isolate the effect of model size from other confounding factors, we construct a controlled experiment where we pre-train GPT2-like models by varying only the MLP dimension while keeping all other components fixed, including the number of layers, embedding dimension, dataset, and training settings.
+To further isolate the effect of model size from other confounding factors, we conduct a controlled experiment where we pre-train GPT2-like models, varying only the MLP dimension while keeping all other components fixed, including the number of layers, embedding dimension, dataset, and training settings.
 The same phenomenon is observed.

 <img src="assets/controlled_experiment.png" width="800">